-A. Firm-Level Software Inte ensity Share of S Software Patents Share of Citatio ons to Software Patents Industry Number of Observations Mean SD Number of Observations Mean SD Electronics 65 0.0387 (/) 0.0808 65 0.0544 (/) 0.0654 Semiconductors 53 0.1069 (/) 0.1246 53 0.0768 (/) 0.0837 IT hardware 92 0.1974 (/) 0.1681 92 0.1428 (/) 0.1109 B. Patent-Leve l Software Int tensity Share of S Software Patents Share of Citatio ns to Software Patents Industry Number of Observations Mean SD Number of Observations Mean SD Electronics 67,775 0.0476 (/) 0.2130 23,452 0.0532 (/) 0.1429 Semiconductors 83,609 0.0995 (/) 0.2994 48,214 0.0742 (/) 0.1678 IT Hardware 25,1422 0.1439 (/) 0.3510 126,339 0.1127 (/) 0.2092
+Share of S Software Patents Share of Citation ons to Software Patents Industry Number of Observations Mean SD Number of Observations Mean SD Electronics 67,775 0.0476 (/) 0.2130 23,452 0.0532 (/) 0.1429 Semiconductors 83,609 0.0995 (/) 0.2994 48,214 0.0742 (/) 0.1678 IT Hardware 25,1422 0.1439 (/) 0.3510 126,339 0.1127 (/) 0.2092

 This table compares measures of software intensity of firms in our sample that belong to different subsectors.
 The data used to construct measures of software intensity come from the CASSIS patent database maintained by the U.S. Patent and Trademark Office and from the NBER Patent Data Project database.
 The unit of observation for descriptive statistics and statistical tests presented in panel A is a firm.
 The share of software patents for each firm is computed as the number of software patents granted to a firm in the sample period divided by the total number of patents granted to that firm in the sample period.
 The share of citations to software patents for each firm is calculated as the number of citations directed to software patents generated by the firm's non-software IT patent portfolio.
 The tests for differences in means across sectors are performed using one-sided t-tests and are reported in the brackets next to the value of the mean.
-The difference is significant at \\\ 0.01, \\ 0.05, and \ 0.1.
-The first series of asterisks represents the results of a one-sided t test for differences of means using the sector listed in the first row, the first series of asterisks refers to a comparison with the sector listed in the first row, the first series of asterisks refers to a comparison with the sector listed in the final row.
-The unit of observation for descriptive statistics and statistical tests presented to grant at sector in the sample period.
-The share of citations to software patents granted to all firms belonging to that sector is computed as the number of sectors is calculated as the number of citations directed to software patents granted to a limit in the sample period divided by the total number of sectors is calculated as the number of citations directed to software patents granted to all firms in that sector is computed as the number of a sectors is calculated as the number of citations directed to software patents granted to all firms in that sector is computed as the number of sector
+The difference is significant at 0.01, 0.05, and 0.1.
+The first series of asterisks in any given bracket represents the results of a one-sided t-test for differences of means using the sector in question and the sector listed in the row above, while the second series of asterisks represents the results of a one-sided t test using the sector in question and the sector listed in the first row, the first series of asterisks refers to a comparison with the sector listed in row immediately below, while the second series of asterisks refer to a comparison with the sector listed in the final row.
+An identical system applies to the interpretation of asterisks for sectors listed in the final row.
+The unit of observation for descriptive statistics and statistical tests presented to firms in that sector in the sample period.
+The sample period divided by the total number of patents granted to firms in that sector in the sample period.
+The share of citations to software patents for each sector is calculated as the number of citations directed to software patents generated by

 2000s, confirming that we are capturing a large majority of private sector innovative activity in this domain.
+12